jacobhumston/sxcu.api/README.md

 As of **version 1.2.0**, this module supports **all** endpoints.
 100% API coverage.

 Interested in a command line interface instead?
-Visit [sxcu.cli](https://github.com/Lovely-Experiences/sxcu.cli) instead.
+Visit [sxcu.cli](https://github.com/Lovely-Experiences/sxcu.cli).

 ## Installation